Page Links: First 1 2 3 4 Next Last Index Page

 DaveReidUK

-2025-06-14T16:07:00 permalink Post: 11901611 |
+June 14, 2025, 16:07:00 GMT permalink Post: 11901611 |

 I did read and search this thread, but I found nothing about ADS-B loss just before the end of the runway and at 71 ft high, according to FR24.
 ADS-B coverage is poor on the ground on the north-east part of the airfield (hence the fake news about taking off from the intersection) but I don't think it would be lost once airborne, except if it has been shut off... electrical failure ?

 But certainly loss of engines or electrics that caused deployment of the RAT (if that was the case) would be accompanied by a bunch of load-shedding, which would in all likelihood include the transponder.
 Edit: Your own reply beat me to it ...
-Subjects: ADSB Electrical Failure FlightRadar24 RAT (All) RAT (Deployment) 1 user liked this post. |
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): ADSB Electrical Failure FlightRadar24 RAT (All) RAT (Deployment) |

 DaveReidUK

-2025-06-14T17:07:00 permalink Post: 11901665 |
+June 14, 2025, 17:07:00 GMT permalink Post: 11901665 |

 So get the arguments in quick as we'll probably know definitively within a couple of days.
-Subjects: FDR Gear Retraction RAT (All) |
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): FDR RAT (All) |